zephir-lang/zephir-docs/en/config.md

 extra-sources
 ^^^^^^^^^^^^^
-Any additional files you want to add to the compilation process - the search directory is relative to the :code:`ext` folder of your project:
+Any additional files you want to add to the compilation process - the search directory is relative to the :code:'ext' folder of your project:

 .. code-block:: json